openupthecloud/cloud-native-academy/README.md

 **Module 1: Back-End Architecture, A Primer**

 * What is a distributed system?
-* Considerations in a distributed systems world
+* Considerations in a distributed systems world.
 * Serverless or Containers: How to choose?
-* Understanding high availability
+* Understanding high availability.
-* Why observability is important
+* Why observability is important.
-* How to instrument a back-end microservice (error handling, error codes, etc)
+* How to instrument a back-end microservice (error handling, error codes, etc).

 **Module 2: Building a backend on Serverless**